• Skip to content

 Law degrees

-Our qualifying law degrees combine academic study with opportunities to experience law in practice, preparing you for a career as a legal professional or as a legal specialist within an organisation.
+Our law degrees combine academic study with opportunities to experience law in practice, preparing you for a career as a legal professional or as a legal specialist within an organisation, plus a grounding in professional skills that will be useful for a range of professional careers.

 Our degrees in law